Estimating uncertainty of earthquake rupture using Bayesian neural network: Uncertainity analysis

 \section{Uncertainity analysis}

-Uncertainty analysis helps make a better decision and to estimate risk accurately.
-In the following subsection, I discuss different types of uncertainties (network uncertainty, prediction uncertainty, and feature uncertainty) estimated from BNN and their implication on the underlying causes for an earthquake rupture.
-I also discuss how uncertainty can help us understand physics and find the parameter combinations responsible for an earthquake rupture.
+Uncertainty analysis helps to make better decisions and estimate risk accurately.
+In the following subsection, we discuss three types of uncertainties: 1. network uncertainty, 2. prediction uncertainty and 3. feature uncertainty, which was estimated from BNN and their implication on the earthquake rupture.
+We also discuss how uncertainty can help us understand physics and find the parameter combinations responsible for an earthquake rupture.